 Once you have written and published your blog post, it’s time to start promoting it to get blog visitors.

-There are a number of different ways that you can promote your blog post.
+There are several different ways that you can promote your blog post:

 Search Engine Optimization (SEO)